-Despite all of the systems and

-meticulous processes put in place to avoid a sales and use tax audit, auditors will most likely come knocking at some point.
-The good news is that automation can provide "Cloud-based sales tax technology systems ultimately streamline the entire sales tax calculation and filing process."
+Despite all of the systems and meticulous processes put in place to avoid a sales and use tax audit, auditors will most likely come knocking at some point.
+The good news is that automation can provide a solid audit trail.
+This makes it easier to address and correct any errors to avoid problematic future sales tax filings.